Vector35/deprecated_python_debugger/documentation/Manual.md

 The following differences were noted during development and are not an exhaustive list:

-lldb has single reg reads with 'p' packet, but in gdb registers must be read in group with 'g' packet.
+- lldb has single reg reads with 'p' packet, but in gdb registers must be read in group with 'g' packet.

-lldb can have its registers polled with 'qRegisterInfo' packet, but gdb uses only XML target description.
+- lldb can have its registers polled with 'qRegisterInfo' packet, but gdb uses only XML target description.

-lldb has single reg writes with 'P' packet, gdb doesn't, and registers must be written in group with 'G' packet.
+- lldb has single reg writes with 'P' packet, gdb doesn't, and registers must be written in group with 'G' packet.

-lldb can list solibs and executable image with 'jGetLoadedDynamicLibrariesInfos' packet, gdb still looks to /proc/pid/maps.
+- lldb can list `so` libs and executable image with 'jGetLoadedDynamicLibrariesInfos' packet, gdb still looks to /proc/pid/maps.

 ## Troubleshooting new GDB Backends